-The DNA from the crime scenes were thus entered into the state’s felon database and came out with a match: Christopher Franklin, Lonnie Franklin Jr.’s son, who had been entered into the state database in 2008 after being arrested on felony weapons and drug charges.
+The DNA from the crime scenes were thus entered into the state’s felon database and came out with a partial match: Christopher Franklin, Lonnie Franklin Jr.’s son, who had been entered into the state database in 2008 after being arrested on felony weapons and drug charges.

 To collect DNA from Lonnie Franklin Jr., the LAPD followed him to a birthday party at a downtown restaurant.
 One officer posed as a busboy, collected a fork, two cups, napkins, and a partially-eaten slice of pizza.
 They then extracted Franklin’s DNA from these items.
 It matched the DNA found on the bodies of the 10 murdered women.

 During a search of his home, detectives found hundreds of photos of unidentified women.
 Many of them were nude, some beaten and bleeding.
 Some appeared unconscious or dead.
 Photos of the Grim Sleeper’s 10 known victims, including one of Washington, were found in the collection.

 Police also suspect Franklin in the murder of 36-year-old Thomas Steele, a friend of one of the victims.
 His body was discovered in August 1986, but there was no DNA at the crime scene to confirm Franklin’s involvement.

 But the photos led authorities to believe that Franklin may have never been “sleeping” during his 14-year break at all, and could actually be responsible for a much greater number of South Central LA’s unsolved murders than originally thought.